anjanayraina/Assignment2/README.md

 ## Bounds Checking
 The contract checks that the candidate ID provided in the `vote` function is within the bounds of the candidates array.
 This prevents out-of-bounds access that could lead to undefined behavior or contract crashes.

-## Immutable Voting Record
-Once a vote is cast, it is recorded on the blockchain and cannot be changed.
-This immutability is inherent to blockchain technology and ensures the permanence and transparency of the voting records.

-## Events for Transparency
-The contract emits events for key actions such as voter registration and candidate addition.
-These events provide a transparent and auditable trail of all significant state changes, which can be monitored by external observers.

 ## Visibility of State Variables
 The contract makes state variables like the list of candidates and the mapping of voters public, allowing anyone to inspect the current state of the contract.
 This transparency helps ensure that the contract's behavior can be verified against its intended functionality.